 Conductive layers are the metallic pathways on a PCB that provide electrical connectivity between components.
 These pathways are typically made of copper and are deposited onto the substrate using various techniques.
 Two key components of the conductive layers are:

-• Copper Foil: Copper foil is the primary material used to create the conductive pathways on a PCB.
-It is typically laminated onto the substrate using heat and pressure, forming a thin layer of copper that follows the desired circuit pattern.
-Copper foil is chosen for its excellent electrical conductivity and ease of fabrication.
+- Copper Foil: Copper foil forms the conductive pathways on a PCB, and manufacturers typically laminate it onto the substrate using heat and pressure.
+This forms a thin copper layer that follows the desired circuit pattern, selected for its excellent conductivity and ease of fabrication.

-• Copper Plating: In addition to the copper foil used for the main circuitry, copper plating is often applied to the walls of plated through-holes or vias on the PCB.
-This ensures electrical continuity between different layers of the board and strengthens the connections between components.
-Copper plating is achieved through electroplating processes, where copper ions are deposited onto the exposed surfaces of the PCB.
+- Copper Plating: Additionally, copper plating is applied to the walls of plated through-holes or vias to ensure electrical continuity between layers.
+This plating strengthens connections and is achieved through electroplating, where copper ions are deposited onto exposed surfaces of the PCB.

 Solder Mask